kimchitsigai/Articles-and-Tutorials/sogo_simple_install.md

 	sudo apt-get -y install postgresql sope4.9-gdl1-postgresql

-Next, create the SOGo database in PostgreSQL:
+Next, create the SOGo database in PostgreSQL.
+Start by switching to the PostgreSQL user:

-	su - postgres
+	sudo su - postgres

+Then, execute:

 	createuser --no-superuser --no-createdb --no-createrole --encrypted --pwprompt sogo

-The system will respond with the following: `Enter password for new role:`
+The system will respond with the following request: `Enter password for new role:`

 To which, enter `sogo`.
 The system will then ask you to `Enter it again:`.
 Do so and press the <code>Enter</code> key.
 Then, execute:

 	createdb -O sogo sogo

+Now, exit the `postgres` user mode:

 	exit

+Then, execute:

-	echo "host sogo sogo 127.0.0.1/32 md5" >> /etc/postgresql/9.1/main/pg_hba.conf
+	echo "host sogo sogo 127.0.0.1/32 md5" | sudo tee -a /etc/postgresql/9.1/main/pg_hba.conf

 Finally, restart PostgreSQL: